appirio-tech/thurgood-queue/README.md

 2. Start client using command 'java SenderClient heroku'
 3. Paste data from the file testData.dat to the command line
 4. You will see data being sent in the client window and data being received and sent to Type queues in the server window, i.e. Heroku Logs window.
-5. On a browser go to http://<yourapp>.herokuapp.com.
-You will see statistics of the messages being sent by client and processed by server.

 ## Ruby Client